Grand Dance Macabre, Troyes, 17th century

 The book on the left was published by Nicolas Oudot, but in all probability it's not the same Nicolas Oudot, who published the original woodcuts ca. 1600.
 Presumably the previous book was published by Nicolas I Oudot (ca. 1565-1636), while the present book was published in 1641 by the son, Nicolas II Oudot (1616-1692).

 But it is not only Nicolas Oudot, who has changed.
-The woodcuts have been replaced by those that Noël Moreau had published in 1610, and the address is the one Moreau used to have: Ruë nostre Dame, à l'Enseigne du Coq, ("The Street of Our Lady at the sign with the rooster").
+The woodcuts have been replaced by some that are very similar to those that Noël Moreau had published in 1610.
+This is not so strange at first glance since the address is the one Moreau used to have: Ruë nostre Dame, à l'Enseigne du Coq, ("The Street of Our Lady at the sign with the rooster").
 Bibliothèque Nationale de France guesses that Nicolas II Oudot has been the son-in-law of Noël Moreau since he could take over workshop and materials.(1)

-As mentioned two woodcuts had been missing since 1531, and these are still missing in this version.
+As mentioned two woodcuts had been missing since the 1500s, and those scenes are still missing in these new versions.
 Noël Moreau and Nicolas II Oudot have not been able to copy those woodcuts that had disappeared.

 But this is only the beginning for the books were reprinted for many years to come in Troyes by the heirs of Oudot